BlockResearchGroup/compas-FoFin/README.md

 After installing RhinoVAULT with Yak, these requirements will be installed automatically if they are not yet available.
 Note that the tool ,ight be unresponsive for a few seconds while this happens.
-The packages are installed in a separate virtual environment named `rhinovault`.
+The packages are installed in a separate virtual environment named `formfinder`.

 ## User Interface